ghumakkad/blog/_posts/2016-07-18-hampta-pass-and-chandratal-trek-log.markdown

   <figcaption>Campsite at Jwara</figcaption>
 </figure>

 It was Saturday, June 16th.
-We started for Balu ka Ghera early morning next day.
+We started for Balu ka Ghera early morning.

 <figure>
   <img src="https://c2.staticflickr.com/2/1938/30354220177_9b40139bd4_o.jpg" alt="It was all misty from the beginning which was giving the whole